enginBozkurt/RemoteSLAM/README.md

 Operating instructions:
 On the pi, the ROS workspace for the Bluefox camera is named mvBluefox_ws.
 Remember to source it in the .bashrc . the ROS workspace for the IDS camera is named

+Operating instructions:
+On the pi, the ROS workspace for the Bluefox camera is named mvBluefox_ws.
+Remember to source it in the .bashrc . the ROS workspace for the IDS camera is named